Chris-Johnston/Chris-Johnston.github.io/_posts/2020-05-27-home-assistant.md

 ---
 layout: post
-title: Adventures in Home Automation and Securty
+title: Adventures in Home Automation and DIY Securty
 date: 2020-05-27
 categories: home-assistant
-description: How I added (a bit too much) automation and IOT to my apartment.
+description: How I added (a bit too much) automation to my apartment.
 ---

-The 'S' in "IOT" stands for "Security".

 From knowing so much anecdotally about the problems with IOT, I've successfully avoided this trend (for now).
  - My apartment uses a normal lock and key, not RFID with a master key.
  - As far as I know, no digital assistants around me are listening for keywords.
-   - I have an Amazon Echo around somewhere, though I haven't taken it out of the box.
+   - I do have an Amazon Echo around somewhere, though I haven't taken it out of the box.
  - I'm not locked-in to paying a monthly fee to review footage captured by my security cameras.
  - Most of my lightbulbs are just regular lightbulbs.